News

 Iravantchi’s research focuses on developing novel and privacy-preserving sensing hardware for more immersive VR/AR.How worried should we be about the rise in hospital ransomware attacks?
 A Q&A with Kevin Fu

-“We’ve reached an inflection point where the degree of connectivity between devices and services in all sectors has exploded.”Politico: December 16, 2021
+“We’ve reached an inflection point where the degree of connectivity between devices and services in all sectors has exploded.”Keeping hackers out of our medical devices

 As the FDA’s resident expert in medical device security, Prof. Kevin Fu oversees efforts to fortify devices that can be compromised or exploited during a security breach.
 He spoke with Politico about his efforts.ADA Center hosts fall symposium